Makro (South Africa)

 Makro (stylized as makro) is a South African warehouse club retail chain.
-Owned by US-based retailer Walmart through their Massmart subsidiary, it operates under the Dutch Makro brand name.
+Owned by local retail holding company Massmart, it operates under the Dutch Makro brand name.

 Headquartered in Sandton, Gauteng, the company has been operating since 1971.

 History

 Makro South Africa was established in 1971, in Germiston, South Africa.
 By 1989, the group had 5 stores in the country.

 In 1988, Mark Lamberti was recruited by former South African retail group, Wooltru, to become the Managing Director of Makro.
 During Lamberti's stewardship, Makro acquired 15 entities, and opened over 100 new stores.

 Massmart, Makro's current parent company in South Africa, was established in 1990, when the former acquired 6 existing Makro stores.

 In 2006, Deloitte ranked Makro's parent company, Massmart, as the 140th largest retailer worldwide, and the 15th fastest growing, out of the 250 in the list.

 In May 2011, US-based retailer Walmart bought a 51% share in Massmart, for around R17 billion (~ US$2.54 billion), after receiving approval from the South African Competition Tribunal.
 Then, in November 2020, Walmart finalized the acquisition of the remaining shares, making Massmart a wholly owned subsidiary of Walmart.
 Then-MD Mark Lamberti was invited to remain at the company, as an independent non-executive Chairman.

 Makro launched its standalone shopping app in July 2022.

 In 2023, The company launched Makro Business, a website dedicated to selling to South African businesses, in an attempt to expand its customer base in the country.

 In 2023, a South African news outlet compared the price of a basket of groceries comprising 9 commonly-bought items, and found that out of 8 major South African retailers, Makro had the lowest price.
 Makro was just over 10% cheaper than the most expensive retailer in the comparison.

 Also in 2023, Makro switched to using Walmart's Global Integrated Fulfillment (GIF) Store Assist software at all Makro stores.

 In similar comparative research conducted in 2024 by a different South African news outlet, across 6 major South African grocery retailers, Makro was ranked as the most affordable chain on average.
 The same results were found in 2025, when the news outlet ran the study again.

 Makro's parent company, Massmart, announced plans in April 2024 to replace 4 Game stores (a sister retailer) inside shopping malls with small format (3,000 sqm) Makro stores, as part of a test to gauge consumer response.
 The company stated that this would make Makro stores more accessible to a wider market.
 Massmart stated that due to the challenge of finding suitable retail space inside malls for the new Makro stores, converting Game stores made sense.
 The first conversion was set to be the store in East Point, a shopping center in Boksburg, with a scheduled opening in 2025.